Your source for free career tools and tutorials

 Proper Resume Grammar is most important as a recruiter is scanning through your resume, you don't want mistakes in your sentence structure to hold you back from getting the position.

-The unfortunate truth is that no matter how qualified a person is, if they have made noticeable grammar mistakes, they may be passed over for another individual who has fewer or no mistakes.
+The unfortunate truth is that no matter how qualified a person is if they made noticeable grammar mistakes, they may be passed over for someone else who made no mistakes.

-, be sure that you have followed these rules listed below.
+, be sure that you have followed these rules listed here.

 Proper Resume Grammar